 Twice or more per week = frequent heartburn

-Antacids and alginates only offer short term relief from the pain of occasional heartburn, neutralising the acid in the stomach for a few hours until the stomach empties.
+Antacids and alginates only offer short term relief from the pain of occasional heartburn, until the stomach empties.
 At this point more acid is produced and the cycle starts again.

 Nexium Control reduces the production of stomach acid for 24-hour protection, treating the cause of heartburn and allowing time for the oesophagus to recover from the acid irritation.